Witiko/doctoral-thesis/main.md

-We evaluated the soft vector space model and the word mover's distance with our decontextualized embeddings and with the global embeddings of a shallow log-bilinear fastText subword language model on six machine translation evaluation tasks. [@stefanik2021regressive, Section 4]
+We evaluated the soft vector space model and the word mover's distance with our decontextualized embeddings and with the global embeddings of a shallow log-bilinear fastText subword language model on eight machine translation evaluation tasks. [@stefanik2021regressive, Section 4]

 #### Results

-We showed that the soft vector space model and the word mover's distance were more accurate with our decontextualized embeddings than with the global embeddings of a fastText model on most tasks: four out of six for the soft vector space model and five out of six for the word mover's distance.
+We showed that the soft vector space model and the word mover's distance were more accurate with our decontextualized embeddings than with the global embeddings of a fastText model on most tasks: five out of eight for the soft vector space model and six out of eight for the word mover's distance.

 #### Future Work